r-spatialecology/belg/README.md

 ## References

   - Gao, Peichao, Hong Zhang, and Zhilin Li.
+“A hierarchy-based solution to calculate the configurational entropy of landscape gradients.”
+    Landscape Ecology 32(6) (2017): 1133-1146.
+  - Gao, Peichao, Hong Zhang, and Zhilin Li.
 “An efficient analytical method for computing the Boltzmann entropy of a landscape gradient.”
     Transactions in GIS (2018).
-  - Gao, Peichao, Hong Zhang, and Zhilin Li.
-“A hierarchy-based solution to calculate the configurational entropy of landscape gradients.”
+  - Gao, Peichao and Zhilin Li.
+“Aggregation-based method for computing absolute Boltzmann entropy of landscape gradient with full thermodynamic consistency.”
+Landscape Ecology (2019).
-    Landscape Ecology 32(6) (2017): 1133-1146.